violentmonkey/violentmonkey.github.io/src/pages/pages/api/matching.md

   - `http://www.google.com/`
   - `https://www.google.com.hk/`

-- A string without any wildcard.
-This way the rule matches the entire URL.
+  If there is no wildcard in the string, the rule matches the entire URL.

   e.g. `https://www.google.com/` matches only `https://www.google.com/` but not `https://www.google.com/any/subview`.

+  The host part accepts `.tld` to match top level domain suffix.

+  e.g. `https://www.google.tld/` matches both `https://www.google.com/` and `https://www.google.co.jp/`.

+- a regular expression

-- A string starting and ending with a slash (`/`).
-This way the rule will be regarded as a regular expression.
+  If the string starts and ends with a slash (`/`), it will be compiled as a regular expression.

   e.g. `/\.google\.com[\.\/]/` matches the following:
   - `https://www.google.com/`,